top of page

 Laurie was a classroom elementary teacher of grades K-5 in the public schools of Minnesota.
 Her specialty was teaching reading to students who found themselves struggling, in addition to providing educational assistance to immigrants in their efforts to meet the requirements for American citizenship.

-Walter is a licensed mental health professional (LPCC Minnesota) who worked in both K-12 and university settings.
+Walter is a licensed mental health professional who worked in both K-12 and university settings.
 His work revolved around violence prevention in organizational environments and crisis intervention.
 He has served as a disaster mental health responder with the American Red Cross since 2005.

-History of the Golden Horde Therapy Dogs
+A History of the Golden Horde Therapy Dogs

 The First Generation